jma02/bcr-scattering-inv/mnn_torch/README.md

-Tried rewriting the ancient Keras code in Torch.
+Tried rewriting the ancient Keras code in Torch using GitHub Copilot.
 It's not working :(